Kid’s yoga lesson plans can be hard to create.

-These books worked well for kids yoga lesson plans for a couple of reasons.
+These books work well for yoga for a couple of reasons.
 They have few words on each page, maybe a sentence or two (or a rhyme).
 They have lots of animals in the plot line, (which is good for yoga poses).
 Or they may have one repeating theme, that is good for the repetitive nature of yoga sequences.

 This lesson based on the book Not a Box by Antoinette Portis is a favorite of mine.
 I like it because it is a short story, so more time for actual yoga.
 It also encourages kids to use their imaginations.
 And, it’s a really good lesson to use at the beginning of a unit on creativity.